Chirag-ahir/SFC-Preparation/README.md

 What is Visulaforce?<br>
 Visulaforce is a framework that allows developers to build custom user interfaces that can be hosted on the lightning platform.

+What is Salesforce Lightning?<br>
+Salesforce lightning is a new UI by salesforce.
+It comes with convenient new design, more productivity tools & more functionality such as AI which helps in streamlining business process.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>